CoderDojo/dcu-html/Example Site/README.md

 This is an example webpage.
 It attempts to mimic the design of a facebook profile.

-An Example can be viewed at http://ianduffy.ie/cd
+This can be viewed at http://imduffy15.github.com/dcu-html/Example%20Site/